PContextActions_t Class Reference

 Add a single particle at the specified location.

-void Vortex (const pVec &center, const pVec &axis, const float tightnessExponent, const float max_radius, const float inSpeed, const float upSpeed, const float aroundSpeed)
+void Vortex (const pVec ¢er, const pVec &axis, const float tightnessExponent, const float max_radius, const float inSpeed, const float upSpeed, const float aroundSpeed)

 Accelerate particles in a vortex-like way.